 As you get ready to leave for boot camp, you may be confused about what to bring with you and what to leave behind.
 In fact, recruits email me asking this question more than any other.
 Therefore, I have assembled a list of the top five items you won't want to be without when you leave for basic training.

 Top 5 Secret Items to Bring with You to Basic Training:

-- Combo Locks In boot camp you are going to get a wall or foot locker.
-You need to make sure that locker is always secure because you are responsible for each item inside.
+- Combo locks In boot camp, you are going to get a wall or foot locker.
+You need to make sure that locker is always secure, because you are responsible for each item inside.
 Get a combo lock because having a lock with a key is just another thing to have to keep track of.
-Remember if you're not getting an item out of your locker, it should always be locked.
+Remember if you're not getting an item out of your locker, it always should be locked.

-- Phone Cards Of course bringing phone cards to basic training is a necessity, but here is a little tip: test out the phone cards before you leave.
+- Phone cards Of course, bringing phone cards to basic training is a necessity, but here is a little tip: test out the phone cards before you leave.
 The card where the operator talks the least is the one you need to buy (regardless of the cost).
 You will get a limited amount of time to talk on the phone; you don't want to waste that time with an operator giving you instructions on how to dial a phone number.

-- Black Marker If you could only bring one item to boot camp, this would be it.
+- Black marker If you could bring only one item to boot camp, this would be it.
 No, you don't need a marker to draw mustaches on your fellow recruits when they sleep.
 You need a marker to initial and label everything you own.
 Having a marker with you will ensure that nothing you own accidentally turns up missing.
-You will also make a few friends because recruits who did not bring a marker with them will want to borrow yours.
-As I mention in my book several times, you can never have too many friends at basic training.
+You also will make a few friends because recruits who did not bring a marker with them will want to borrow yours.
+As I mention in my book several times, you never can have too many friends at basic training.